-The ball must not be touched while being partially or fully inside the opponent defense area.
+The ball must not be touched by a robot, while the robot is partially or fully inside the opponent defense area.

 Ball Speed

 A robot must not accelerate the ball faster than 6.5 meters per second in 3D space.